w3f/polkadot-wiki/docs/maintain-guides-how-to-unbond.md

 On this tab click on the "Account Actions" tab at the top of the screen.

-Here, click "Stop Nominating" on an account you're nominating with and would like to free the funds for.
+Here, click "Stop Nominating" or "Stop Validating" (depending on your role) on an account you're staking with and would like to free the funds for.

 ![Stop Nominating Button](/img/NPoS/unbond1.png)

 After you confirm this transaction, your tokens will remain _bonded_.
-This means they stay ready to be distributed among nominees again.
+This means they stay ready to be distributed among nominees or used as validator self-stake again.
 To actually withdraw them, you need to unbond.

 ### Step 2: Unbonding an amount